astronik00/NotissimusTestProject/README.md

 #### 1. Creating configuration files
 Take note that before trying to start the app, you need to change configuration files 'DbSettings.json' in [Tests](/Tests/JsonOptions/) and [Web](/Web/JsonOptions/)  and specify your connection parameters.

-File content of Web options:
+File contents of 'DbSettings.json' in Web:
 ```
 {
   "DbConnectionSettings":